LancyMao/Machine-Learning/README.md

 1: used feature selection, naive bayes model, logistic regression, random forest model, and ensemble method;
 2: used regularized models with penalties--lasso and ridge regression.
 Contributors: Lancy Mao, Athena Li (Teammate), George Easton (Professor)

+## Project: Kindle_Books_Sales_Ranking
+This project involves predicting sales ranking of ebooks on Kindle based on their features.
+Contributors: Lancy Mao, Athena Li (Teammate)

+## Exercise: Breast_Cancer_Prediction
+This project involves predicting breast cancer.
+Performed a predictive modeling analysis on this same dataset using the decision tree, the k-NN technique and the logistic regression technique.
+Contributors: Lancy Mao, Vilma Todri (Professor)

+## Exercise: Customer_Spending_Prediction
+This project involves predicting customer spending.
+Used Rapidminer to build numeric prediction models that predict Spending based on the other available customer information.
+Used linear regression, k-NN, and regression tree techniques.
+Contributors: Lancy Mao, Vilma Todri (Professor)